CSU-CS162/Lab02Choices/README.md

 # Lab02Choices
 Data Type/Control Flow Application Lab

-Today we will be practicing if statements, switch statements, and loops in Java by designing an automated coffee shop order system.
+Today we will be practicing if statements, switch statements, and practicing our getters/setters in Java by designing an automated coffee shop order system.

 # Step 1: Setting the coffee information - the coffee constructor Coffee(char size, int type, String\[] syrups)
 The first thing we need to make for our Coffee class is the Coffee constructor.
 To make the constructor, find `Coffee(char size, int type, String\[] syrups)`.
 Set the class variables size, type, and syrups to the appropriate information.
 To do this, use a switch statement to set the variables size.
 Size will either be 's', which should set the class variable size to "small", 'm', which should set the class variable size to "medium", or 'l', which should set the class variable size to "large".
 Your default size should be "medium".
 Type will be completed for you as a reference for writing switch statements.
 Finally, initialize the class variable syrups to the syrups parameter.